symfony-fr/symfony-docs-fr/book/page_creation.rst

 Both the ``prod`` and ``test`` environments follow the same model: each environment imports the base configuration file and then modifies its configuration values to fit the needs of the specific environment.
+This is just a convention, but one that allows you to reuse most of your configuration and customize just pieces of it between environments.

 Summary
 -------